kuzzleio/koncorde/doc/terms/index.md

 Test if properties of the filter is matching with the properties of the document.

-If A and B both are Scalars, checks that they're equal.
+If the filter and subject both are Scalars, checks that they're equal.
-If A and B both are Objects, checks that every property of A is matching a property of B.
+If the filter and subject both are Objects, checks that every property of the filter is matching a property of subject.
-If A and B both are Arrays, checks that every values of A has a value in B matching.
+If the filter and subject both are Arrays, checks that every values of the filter is also matching a value in the subject.

-This process is recursive, meaning that Sub Objects and Arrays are expected to match each other and not be strictly equal.
+This process is recursive, meaning that nested objects and arrays are expected to match each other on the same principle.

 :::warning
-Matching Arrays is O(n * m) with n being the number of elements in A and m the numbers of elements in B
+Matching Arrays is O(n * m) with n being the number of elements in the filter and m the numbers of elements in the subject.

-Matching Objects is O(min(n,m)) with n being the number of properties in A and m the numbers of properties in B
+Matching Objects is O(n) with n being the number of properties in the filter.

-Matching Scalars is O(1)
+Matching Scalars is O(1).

-Keep in mind that since this process is recursive on Sub Objects and Arrays the complexity can increase.
+Keep in mind that since this process is recursive on nested objects and arrays, the complexity can increase.
 :::

 ### Syntax